romankp/weather-station/README.md

 # Weather Station

 Weather and tidal information for the good ol' town of Swampscott.
-As of right now this project has become a scratch-pad to tinker with technologies that I'm curious about, such as Svelte and web components.
+As of right now this project has become a scratch-pad to tinker with technologies that I'm curious about, such as Next.js.

 ## API URL, ID, and Keys